 Marilog High School of Agriculture and Datu Salumay Elementary – Ministry involves supplying seeds and training by an organic professional for the agricultural school where a Demo Farm has recently started.
 In addition, SOD provides books for a new rural library for the agricultural school.
 A feeding program for 350 students is supported at the school.
-A new reading center ws recently finished with support from SOD.
-At the local elementary, SOD has partnered with Rotary and Biosand Philippines to install a water station.
+A new reading center was recently finished with support from SOD.
+At the local elementary, SOD has partnered with Rotary and Clean Water International Philippines to install a water station.

-Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both BSF Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.
-SOD also takes in donations for BSF Philippines from US based donors.
+Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both CWI Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.

 Mini-libraries in rural areas in Mindanao and Leyte – Supplying and supporting small libraries and reading centers with books being provided by donors.
 More than sixty mini-libraries, not including pastoral libraries, are in operation.

 Small Multipurpose Centers in Davao City, Aplaya and Padada – We partner with ministries in to support a small multi-purpose centers and an connected outreach ministry.
 SOD provides rent and some operating costs for these centers which serve as ministry hubs in their neighborhoods.